 Blaming is instant gratification, and it can be a tease to make us feel a little bit better immediately.
 We want lessons that will take your daughter further into the future and help her become a leader through sports.
 “Daddy ball” is one of those teaching situations you as a parent come up against.
 Teach the lesson that work ethic is everything and blaming is never the best option.
 And remember; don’t refer to “daddy ball” around your daughter.
 Your daughter may not have even known what the word “daddy ball” meant if it weren’t for you.

 New to the recruiting process?
-See what college programs you might quality for by creating your free NCSA Athletic Recruiting profile
+See what college programs you might quality for by creating your free NCSA College Recruiting profile.

 Amanda is a former Texas A&M softball player, ESPN softball analyst, coach, and motivational speaker.
 I came across her amazing content on Facebook where student-athletes and parents were sharing her blogs weekly.
-After reading her content and learning how her mission aligns directly with NCSA Athletic recruiting.
+After reading her content and learning how her mission aligns directly with NCSA College Recruiting.
 I encourage all inspiring college athlete to connect with her on Facebook